jborden/ComputationalQM-Scripts/Readme.md

 I would like it if these scripts worked for no-cost QM programs such as GAMESS or open source QM programs such as FreeON.
 I do not have experience with these programs, but I would like to work with someone who does.
 If you think that these scripts could help you in your work, I would be more than happy to help you make them compatible with a freely available QM package.

+## License

+This program is licensed under GPLv2.
+See LICENSE for more details.

 ## Contact

 Email: jmborden@gmail.com